 In the fourteen years since losing my son Kyle, I’ve never been able to understand the unfeeling behavior of Kyle’s father, Tom Brennan.
 His lack of caring—along with his seeming lack of emotion—went far beyond the boundaries of normalcy.
-The core of one’s humanity, in my opinion, is not difficult to define: It includes the ability to reason, to decipher between right and wrong, compassion toward others, and of course emotion and the ability to express it.
+In my opinion, the core of one’s humanity is not difficult to define: It includes the ability to reason, to decipher between right and wrong, compassion toward others, and of course, emotion and the ability to express it.

-In the first few days following Kyle’s death, Tom Brennan’s indifference—his detached state of being—was obvious to family members.
+In the first few days following Kyle’s death, Tom Brennan’s indifference—his detached state of being—was evident to family members.
 His inhumanity was “chilling and unnerving.”
 Within hours of Kyle’s death, Kyle’s step-brother Scott contacted Tom Brennan by phone.
-Scott wanted to understand what had gone so horribly wrong in the last days of his younger brother’s life.
+Scott wanted to understand what had gone so horribly wrong in his younger brother’s last days.
 (Remember, we’d been told by the medical examiner’s office that Kyle had committed suicide.)

 Life does not prepare you to lose a child, it’s a blow that brings you to your knees and leaves you with lifelong bruises.
 It’s a heartache like no other.

-In my darkest days after Kyle’s passing, I was extremely troubled, haunted by innumerable questions.
+In my darkest days after Kyle’s passing, I was extremely troubled and haunted by innumerable questions.
 I couldn’t grasp how the horrific tragedy in Clearwater had unfolded.
 I couldn’t understand Brennan’s behavior.
-Broken, overwhelmed with grief, I searched for a counselor who could help me understand.
+Broken and overwhelmed with grief, I searched for a counselor who could help me understand.
 How does someone lose their humanity?
 Why were Brennan and his fellow Scientologists—the people around Kyle on his final days—so cold and unfeeling?

 Compassionate yet blunt, Ross told me—and I now understood for the first time—that Kyle would have been unwanted, a problem source for his father because of his medication and connection to psychiatry.
 Ross explained, too, why Kyle’s death meant so very little to his father.
 From a Scientology point-of-view, it meant merely that Kyle had “dropped his body.”
 He could pick up another one soon.